burz/presentations/f-algebras/slides.md

 * Solving a simple expression tree
 * Dealing with multiple types
 * How to delay evaluation
-* Typechecking (monadic f-algebras)
+* Typechecking (monadic F-Algebras)
 * Translation

 ---

-Let's take a look at an f-algebra
+Let's take a look at an F-Algebra

 ```Haskell
 type Algebra f a = f a -> a